Setup Play-in-Editor

 Setting up the common classes

-The assets present in MSquared are read only - in a downstream project, you cannot modify them, only extend from them, or use them as reference.
+The assets present in Morpheus Platform are read only - in a downstream project, you cannot modify them, only extend from them, or use them as reference.
 Therefore if you want to modify different classes' behavior, or add extra functionality, you will need to make your own versions of the assets and use them instead.
 There are different ways of doing this:

 If you create your project using the M² Base Project